 - Transport within Tokyo:

 - The Tokyo metro is as punctual and extensive as everyone says.
 No matter how crowded a station is, everyone will line up to wait for the next subway.
-If you only do one thing in Japan, get an IC card for public transportation.
-It will make your life so much easier.
-I bought a PASMO card from a machine in a metro station and had my name engraved on it, which made me feel really cool.
+If you only do one thing in Japan, get an IC card for public transportation–it will make your life so much easier.
+I bought a PASMO card from a machine in a metro station and had my name engraved on it, which made me feel super cool.
 I could top up the balance on my PASMO card whenever it was running low, and I could even use the card for public transportation in other cities like Osaka and Kyoto.

 - Blog posts:

 - Accommodation: K’s House Hakone (3,900 JPY/$34 per night for a six-bed dorm)

 - Outdoor and indoor onsen.
 That’s all you need to know.
 But, if that’s not enough to persuade you, this hostel is perfect for a mountain town like Hakone.
 Like many hostels in Japan, my bunk had privacy curtains.
 Unlike any other hostel I visited in Japan, my bunk had a small window with a view of the mountains.
 And, let me say this again: outdoor and indoor onsen.

 - Transport to Hakone:

 - 80-minute train ride from Tokyo, covered by the Hakone free pass

 - I took trains, a cable car, a ropeway, and a sightseeing cruise on Lake Ashi, which were all covered by the Hakone free pass.
 The town center of Hakone is compact, so it’s easy to walk around.